1337rokudenashi/yublueflower/README.md

   <br>
 </h1>

-yublueflower is a suite of workflows designed to integrate open-source tools for offensive security.
+A suite of workflows designed to integrate open-source tools for offensive security, yublueflower provides comprehensive vulnerability assessments.
 1. **Reconnaissance Phase**: In this phase, web crawling is done passively and actively.
 2. **Vulnerability Assessment Phase**: In this phase, vulnerability assessment is carried out through an offensive approach.
 3. **Reporting Phase**: In this phase, a report is generated.